simplex-chat/simplex-chat/docs/rfcs/2022-09-20-chat-history-deletion.md

   - fixed - 30 min?

 - iOS is not a long running process so we have to check after start

+- To prevent NSE from running this process parameterize startChat to allow starting without scheduled deletion even if it is configured

 - Don't update chats and previews?